mongodb/docs/source/includes/agents/backup-settings-cloud.rst

    *Type*: string

-   Specifies the hostname and port of the |application|.
+   Specifies the hostname and port of the |application| used by the Backup agent.

    .. note::